PowerShift Publications 2018-2011

 This study examines the EU's free trade agreements with Mercosur, Mexico, Japan, Vietnam and Indonesia and their potential negative impacts on environmental and consumer protection, agriculture, food and democratic processes.
 The authors criticise the fact that these agreements primarily serve the interests of the economy, while neglecting social and environmental standards.

 Trade for all?
-Problems and need for reform of the current EU trade policy
+Problems and reform needs of the current EU trade policy

-Author(s): Nelly Grotefendt, Jürgen Maier & Anna Uebachs (Forum Umwelt und Entwicklung), Tobias Reichert (Germanwatch), Jürgen Knirsch (Greenpeace), Aurel Eschmann & Alessa Hartmann (PowerShift)
+Authors: Nelly Grotefendt, Jürgen Maier & Anna Uebachs (Forum Environment and Development), Tobias Reichert (Germanwatch), Jürgen Knirsch (Greenpeace), Aurel Eschmann & Alessa Hartmann (PowerShift)

-This publication takes a critical look at EU trade policy and its impact on social, environmental and democratic issues.
+This publication takes a critical look at EU trade policy and its impact on social, ecology and democracy.
 The authors argue that planned free trade agreements such as TTIP, CETA, and TiSA highlight social, environmental, and democratic deficits in EU trade policy and neoliberal globalization policies.
-They call for a departure from the current policy, which mainly serves the interests of the economy, and for a trade and investment policy that is more equitable and sustainable.
+They call for a departure from the previous policy, which mainly serves the interests of the economy, and for a trade and investment policy that is fairer and more sustainable.

 Legitimising an Unsustainable Approach to Trade (Eng.)

-Ciaran Cross' article critically discusses the sustainability provisions in the EU's free trade agreements, especially in the context of the EU-South Korea FTA, which is considered the first of its kind.
-Despite the introduction of a Trade and Sustainable Development (TSD) chapter, the text shows that the mechanisms it contains for monitoring and enforcing labour and environmental standards are considered insufficient.
-Furthermore, it highlights that the economic priorities of the agreements often undermine social and environmental objectives, which raises the question of whether such sustainability chapters are actually effective or merely serve as legitimacy without bringing about substantial changes.
+The article by Ciaran Cross critically discusses the sustainability provisions in the EU's free trade agreements, especially in the context of the EU-South Korea FTA, which is considered the first of its kind.
+Despite the introduction of a Trade and Sustainable Development (TSD) chapter, the text shows that its mechanisms for monitoring and enforcing labour and environmental standards are considered insufficient.
+Furthermore, he stresses that the economic priorities of the agreements often undermine social and environmental objectives, raising the question of whether such sustainability chapters are actually effective or merely serve as legitimacy without bringing about substantial changes.

 2017